 Key takeaways

-• The optimal strategy for managing your excess cash depends on your personal situation and goals – including your time frame, desired returns and risk tolerance.
+• The optimal strategy for managing your excess cash depends on your personal situation and goals – including your time frame for keeping the cash invested, desired returns and risk tolerance.

-• Various products – including brokered CDs and money market funds – may offer higher yields than what you could earn with a traditional savings account.
+• Various products – including brokered certificates of deposit (CDs) and money market funds – may offer higher yields than what you may earn with a traditional savings account.

-• It’s important to understand the risks associated with any product you’re considering.
+• It’s important to understand the risks associated with any financial product you’re considering.
 Federally insured deposits offer a layer of protection that uninsured investments don’t always provide.
+Investors may also be offered some protections by the non-profit Securities Investor Protection Corporation (SIPC).

 Contributors